-Artificial intelligence, also referred to as AI, is the simulation of human intelligence in machines by programing them to think and mimic human actions.
+Artificial intelligence also referred to as AI, is the simulation of human intelligence in machines by programing them to think and mimic human actions.

 This term can also define machines that exhibit traits associated with the human mind, like learning and solving problems.

-Machine learning the application part of AI, artificial intelligence, through which the program provides a set of systems that enable machines to improve, learn, and understand knowledge through experience.
+Machine learning is the application part of AI, artificial intelligence, through which the program provides a set of systems that enable machines to improve, learn, and understand knowledge through experience.

 The learning procedure can be done without the programs being explicitly programmed for the tasks.